Category: Her Space

 Her body follows what her heart has been feeling for months or years.

-This is when she stops wanting to be touched, avoids intimacy, and might even move into another room—or out of the house entirely.
+This is when she stops wanting to be touched, avoids intimacy, moves into another room, or moves out of the house entirely.

 At this stage, if you try to force closeness, it only reinforces her belief that you don’t understand her.

-She sees it as pressure, not love—kind of like when a salesman follows you around a store even after you’ve said, “I’m just looking.”
+Kind of like when a salesman follows you around a store even after you’ve said, “I’m just looking.”

 What physical detachment looks like: